Small-Energy Analysis for the Selfadjoint Matrix Schroedinger Operator on the Half Line

-The reason behind the sign difference in (4.2) in the Dirichlet case (i.e. when $\theta=\pi$) is that (4.2) ensures that $S(k)\to 1$ as $V\to 0,$ which is a consequence of the fact that the perturbed and unperturbed Hamiltonians satisfy the same selfadjoint boundary condition at $x=0.$ We will define the scattering matrix by generalizing (4.2) to the matrix case.
-For simplicity, we will suppress the dependence of the Jost matrix and the scattering matrix on the boundary-condition parametrization $(A,B),$ and we will use the notation $J(k)$ for the Jost matrix instead of $J_{(A,B)}(k)$ and also write $S(k)$ for the scattering matrix instead of $S_{(A,B)}(k).$ Note that we earlier used $S(k,x)$ in (3.9) to denote the sine-like regular solution to (1.1), which should not be confused with the notation $S(k)$ used for the scattering matrix.
+We will define the matrix analog of the Jost function, which is called the Jost matrix, so that it reduces to the familiar Jost function when $n=1.$ Recall also that the scattering matrix in the scalar case is defined as [5,16,29,31] The reason behind the sign difference in (4.2) in the Dirichlet case (i.e. when $\theta=\pi$) is that (4.2) ensures that $S(k)\to 1$ as $V\to 0,$ which is a consequence of the fact that the perturbed and unperturbed Hamiltonians satisfy the same selfadjoint boundary condition at $x=0.$ We will define the scattering matrix by generalizing (4.2) to the matrix case.
+For simplicity, we will suppress the dependence of the Jost matrix and the scattering matrix on the boundary-condition parametrization $(A,B),$ and we will use the notation $J(k)$ for the Jost matrix instead of $J_{(A,B)}(k)$ and also write $S(k)$ for the scattering matrix instead of $S_{(A,B)}(k).$ Note that we earlier used $S(k,x)$ in (3.10) to denote the sine-like regular solution to (1.1), which should not be confused with the notation $S(k)$ used for the scattering matrix.